caroline-fohlin/caroline-fohlin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Professor of Economics at Emory University working on financial economic history.
-My research interests include long-run patterns of economic development, focusing on the political economy of financial system structure, capital markets, and industrial growth.
+I am a Professor of Economics at Emory University working on finance and economic history.
+My research interests include long-run patterns of financial and economic development, focusing on the political economy of banking and financial system structure, capital markets, and industrial growth.